macisamuele/python-pretty-toml/README.md

 # Consistent TOML for Python

-A TOML serializer/deserializer for Python with a consistent pretty printer that preserves comments and listed order of table mappings too!
+A [TOML](https://github.com/toml-lang/toml) serializer/deserializer for Python that preserves formatting and comments during a deserialize/update/serialize job.

+## Usage ##
+*TODO*